dannsam/xenko-docs/manual/game-studio/navigation.md

 |----------------------|------------
 | Item                 | The name of the group
 | Height               | The height of the entities in this group.
 Entities can't enter areas with ceilings lower than this value.
 | Maximum climb height | The maximum height that entities in this group can climb.
-In most cases, this should be approximately the same value as the **step height** property in the physics component of the entities in this group, if they have one.
+In most cases, this should be approximately the same value as the **step height** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
 | Maximum slope        | The maximum incline (in degrees) that entities in this group can climb.
 Entities can't go up or down slopes higher than this value.
-In most cases, this should be approximately the same value as the **max slope** property in the physics component of the entities in this group, if they have one.
+In most cases, this should be approximately the same value as the **max slope** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
-| Radius               | The size of the entities in this group
+| Radius               | The size of the entities in this group.
+The larger this value, the larger the area of the navigation mesh they use.

-As a general rule, you should match the properties for each group to the physics components of the entities in the group, if they have one.

-For example, if you're creating a navigation group for a soldier entity, and the soldier entity also has a physics

 ## 2. Add a navigation mesh